TortugaResearch/Tortuga.Chain/Tortuga.Chain/DocumentationDocNet/EntityFramework.md

 To use `ChainForEntityFramework`, first include the code at the botom of this page in your project.

-You'll need to register a Chain data source with a DBConext.
-Or more accurately, you are registering the DBConext's connection string.
-Normally you would do this at startup using a DBConext that you then discard.
+You'll need to register a Chain data source with a DbContext.
+Or more accurately, you are registering the DbContext's connection string.
+Normally you would do this at startup using a DbContext that you then discard.

-Once you have done that, you may invoke Chain methods from the DBConext as shown.
+Once you have done that, you may invoke Chain methods from the DbContext as shown.

-    DBConext context = [...]
+    DbContext context = [...]
     context.Chain().From(...)

-If your `DBConext` is currently participating in a transaction, any operations that Chain performs will also particpate in the transaction.
+If your `DbContext` is currently participating in a transaction, any operations that Chain performs will also particpate in the transaction.

-Do not cache the results of `DBConext.Chain`.
+Do not cache the results of `DbContext.Chain`.
 The context will occasionally close the connection and calling `.Chain()` will reopen it if necessary.

 ## ChainForEntityFramework Class